npuliyang/Personality-Detection-MTL/README.md

 # Personality Trait Detection with MTL

-This is the implementation about the multi-task learning with personality trait detection and emotion detection.
+This is the implementation about [Multitask Learning for Emotion and Personality Detection](https://arxiv.org/abs/2101.02346).

 ## Environments
 `python >= 3.6`